 Soundboards (tops) are made from best quality 'Swiss Pine' (Picea abies).
 In my opinion, this is the only wood which works for lutes.
 The tree grows all over Europe, but only in certain localities can it be harvested for musical instrument making.
 Plantations in the Alps have been in existence for centuries and it is reported that these plantations are being well managed.

 For the remainder of the lute, I use native English timber; sycamore, maple, cherry, walnut, ash, apple, pear, plum etc. They are all beautiful woods, relatively inexpensive and locally available.
 I air dry these woods myself, exactly as the old lute makers would have done.

 I don't use much exotic timber (tropical hardwoods).
-I do not intend to buy any ebony until the source of the timber can be shown to be acceptable by the Forest Stewardship Council.
-I have enough ebony for three or four fingerboards and will reserve this for professionals.
+Fingerboards have always been a problem (I have used bog oak - black, hard and 10,000 years old) but recently Forest Stewardship Council approved African blackwood has become available and I will now use that.
+I do not intend to buy any ebony.
 I have more rosewood, enough for quite a few fingerboards and one baroque lute.
 It seems that rosewood is more scarce than endangered and good Indian rosewood is still available from Indian government auctions.
 There is no ivory, whalebone or Brazilian rosewood in my instruments, though I did recently use some very old ivory (obtained from a harpsichord restorer) for restoring an English Guittar.